lalanikarim/agent-spy/README.md

 ### Docker Deployment

-For production deployments or if you prefer containerized environments:
+For development, research, or testing environments using containerized deployment:

 1. **Clone and configure**